-As at 30 September 2022, aircraft and engines are carried at KD 1,067,282,690 as disclosed in Note 5.
+As at 30 September 2023, aircraft and engines are carried at KD 348,053,668 as disclosed in Note 5.
 The impairment test of aircraft and engines performed by the management is significant to our audit due to the size of the assets' carrying value as well as the judgement involved in the assessment of recoverable amounts of aircraft and engines, which are based on value-in-use or fair value less costs to sell.
-Value-in-use basis is complex and requires considerable judgment on the part of management such as estimates of future cash flows and discount rate variables which includes risk free rate, equity risk premium, beta in the relevant industry sector and estimation of cost of debt based on the group's total debt/equity balances.
-Fair value less costs of sell is based on models adopted by the management using published reports of aircraft values.
-The published reports of aircraft values include the value of aircrafts in the current year considering the model and date of manufacturing of each aircraft.
-Therefore, we identified the impairment testing of aircraft and engines as a key audit matter.
+Value-in-use basis is complex and requires considerable judgment on the part of management such as estimates of future cash flows and discount rate variables which includes risk free rate, equity risk premium, beta in the relevant industry sector and estimation of cost of debt based on the Group's total debt/equity balances.
+Fair value less costs of sell is based on models adopted by the management using published reports of aircraft values or recent bid price offers.
+The published reports of aircraft values include the value of aircrafts in the current year considering the model and date of manufacturing of each aircraft, while the recent bid price offers represent the value of the aircrafts from the perspective of willing third party Therefore, we identified the impairment testing of aircraft and engines as a key audit matter.